mlin/spVCF/doc/SPEC.md

 Second, within each row of `S`, consecutive runs of quotation marks are abbreviated with a text integer, so for example a horizontal run of 42 quotes is written `"42` and tab-delimited from adjacent cells.
 The result is a ragged, tab-delimited matrix.

+The first header line of a spVCF file begins with `##fileformat=spVCF`, followed by a version/tag, semicolon, and finally the original format of the encoded VCF file (e.g. `VCF4.2`).

 **Worked example**

 ```